foxglove/mcap/python/docs/jsonschema_tutorial.rst

     }

 The CSV data contains one timestamp and four floating-point data fields per point.
-``foxglove.PointCloud`` uses one timestamp for the whole point cloud, so we'll just use the first point for that.
+``foxglove.PointCloud`` uses one timestamp for the whole point cloud, so we'll use the first point for that.
 We'll pack each field as a four byte single-precision little-endian float.

 We start by describing our data layout in the ``foxglove.PointCloud`` message: